Kim Jong-pil: Ancestry

 He is the 12th generation descendant of Kim Ye-jik, a military officer who served at Injo Coup in 1623 during the early Joseon period, and a younger brother of Royal Noble Consort Gongbin.
 Both are children of Kim Hui-Cheol, known as Internal Prince Haeryeong, the Musin who was killed during the Imjin War in 1592.
 Hui-Cheol is great-grandson of Kim Young-jeong, both of them were civil ministers also during early Joseon period.
 Kim Young-Jeong is the 7th generation descendant of Kim Mok-kyung, the ancestor of the Gyeong branch of Gimhae Kim clan and the Samjungdaegwang during the reign of King Chunghye of Goryeo.
 Their lineage can be traced back to Kim Sam-kwang who was the son of Kim Yu-sin.
 This makes him a descendant of the royal family of Geumgwan Gaya.

 This fact is also revealed in the 2001 sentimental letter written to Bhimlendra Mohan Pratap Mishra, a king of erstwhile Ayodhya state with a history of 200 years old, Kim talked about his March 2001 visit to India.
 He mentioned it "remained very meaningful to me" as it "fulfilled his desire to visit Ayodhya, a princess of which became the queen of King Suro of Gaya and Heo Hwang-ok.
 I am the 72nd generation descendant of the King Kim Suro of the Garak Kingdom."

 Kim was amongst more than a hundred historians and government representatives, including the North Korean ambassador to India, and an 18-member delegation from South Korea – led by former Gimhae Mayor Song Eun-bok – composed of prominent industrialists who inaugurated a memorial to their royal ancestor, Queen Hwang Huh on the west bank of the River Sarayu.
 The monument was built using a three-metre high stone weighing 7,500 kg, specially shipped from South Korea.

 Private life

-On February 15, 1951, Kim married Park Young-ok (October 30, 1929 – February 21, 2015), who was President Park Chung-hee's niece.
+On February 15, 1951, Kim married Park Young-ok (October 30, 1929 – February 21, 2015), who was President Park Chung Hee's niece.
+This made Park his uncle by marriage.

+In 2008, Kim was hospitalized at Soonchunhyang Hospital in Seoul when he suffered a severe stroke while staying at his Seoul home, Then, in August 2009, Kim was unable to attend the state funeral of former President Kim Dae-jung due to illness.
+He spent four years in seclusion in his home. in April 2013, Kim attended the KBS Symphony Orchestra which was held at the Sejong Center in Seoul.

 Kim died on June 23, 2018, at Sindang-dong, Seoul at the age of 92.
 His state funeral was held on June 24, 2018, and he was buried alongside his wife.